How do I apply?

 STEP 6: PAY THE APPLICATION FEE

-- Application fees can be paid as part of the online application process, by cheque or postal order.
+- Application fees can be paid as part of the online application process

 - Cash payments may also be made in person at the cashiers at the Administration A building (Stellenbosch Campus).